Do I Really Need One?

 Throughout the years I have personally never encountered a damaging power surge on any of my devices I deem important (TV’s, audio/video equipment and computers).
 And for the record, I do use surge protectors on all of the devices listed above and none of them have ever sacrificed themselves to save my important devices.
 I will consider myself lucky – knock on wood.

 However, I have a family member and a good friend that has not been as fortunate.
 They both have lost devices due to power surges.
 My sister lost a TV and a DVD player to a power surge caused by a severe thunder and lightning storm.
 My friend had a power line (grid) electrical surge that fried his brand new plasma HDTV.
 He didn’t have a surge protector installed.
 I have since advised him to do so.
 My sister did have one installed but it was no match for such an extreme lightning strike.

 What You Should Look For:

 These are some key areas you should focus on when looking for the right surge protector:

 - UL rating – Make sure the protector you purchase has been tested by Underwriters Laboratories.
 This non-for-profit organization does a safety test and certification for electronic devices.

 - Clamping voltage – This is the voltage peak at which protection will kick in and redirect excess electricity away from your devices.
 A range of 300 to 400 volts is good.
 The lower the value the better.
 These values can often be found on the back of a surge protector.

-- Joules (energy) – This rating which is stated in joules tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
+- Joules (energy) – This rating is stated in joules, and tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
 Look for a rating of at least 200 to 400 joules.
 600 joules or more will provide better protection.